 • 1 cup baby zucchini, small dice

-• 2 cooked chicken breasts, shredded or cubed (you can use rotisserie chicken for convenience)
+• 2 cups cooked chicken, shredded or cubed

 • 2 teaspoons lemon zest